Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 Primer#2220 | FoundryVTT Discord

 # Change Log

+2020_08_09
+*  Started work on the Preview Window
+*  Further Bug Fixing

 2020_07_11
 *  Reworked the notes section to include the input as a written statblock